TurtleEngr/gitproj/doc/user-doc/subcommands/git-proj-config.md

     - is git-flow installed? \[warning\]
     - are git-flow section vars defined in --global? \[warning\]

-## Local and Project Level Checks
+## Local and Project Level Health Checks

-These are done if you are in a git-proj managed workspace.
+These are only done if you are in a git-proj managed workspace.

 The Validate Checks, check ProjectConfig and --local.
 If there is a problem they can be fixed by: 1) manfully setting, 2) select from